predlac/portainer-test-web-stack-gitops/README.md

 ## The Stack

-This repo contians the necessary files for the stack
+This repo contains the necessary files for the stack

 - [docker-compose.yml](docker-compose.yml)
 - [nginx.conf](nginx.conf)